Learn With Respect. Celebrate Indigenous Voices. Build Lasting Connections.

 Giiwe: A Journey of Reconnection and Shared Growth

 Building bridges is fundamental to our purpose.
-Collaboration, guided by the principles of the 94 Calls to Action and the UNDRIP, fuels our growth and empowers communities and individuals.
+Collaboration, guided by community and shared economic growth.
 Giiwe aspires to be a space of connection, where open hearts, minds, and spirits gather regardless of background.
 We know that when we support each other, a brighter future unfolds.

 Photographs by Aaron McKay